jvmahon/HubitatCustom/README.md

 * Bitmap inputs are poorly supported.

 # Version History
+0.0.7 - Numerous fixes for setting of parameters.
+Range checking on parameter inputs.
+Fixed errors in handling meter reports from devices with multiple endpoints.
+Additional support for multi-endpoint devices.
 0.0.6 - Numerous fixes for setting of parameters.
 Fix to avoid trying to set a "null" parameter.
 If currently stored paramenter is a "null" then try to re-get parameters on an Update.